-In contrast to most fluorescence-based kinase activity assays, LanthaScreenTM Eu Kinase Binding Assays can be read continuously, which facilitates evaluation of compounds with slow binding kinetics.
-Also, unlike most activity assays, the assay can be performed using either active or non-activated kinase preparations, which enables characterization of compounds that bind preferentially to non-activated kinases (e.g. Gleevec®/imatinib).
+In contrast to most fluorescence-based kinase activity assays, LanthaScreen® Eu Kinase Binding Assays can be read continuously, which facilitates evaluation of compounds with slow binding kinetics.
+Also, unlike most activity assays, binding assays can be performed using either active or non-activated kinase preparations, which enables characterization of compounds that bind preferentially to non-activated kinases, such as Gleevec®/imatinib and some allosteric inhibitors.